 Overtraining can throw you out of your rhythm and is experienced by all, but there are ways to fight back.

-When we are feeling good, all we want to do is continue to train at that high level.
-When we start feeling weak and lethargic, we often question why.
+When we are feeling good, all we want to do is continue training at that high level.
+When we start getting weak and lethargic, we often question why.
 We seem more fit and can lift more weight, but all of a sudden we feel weak and our training seems to turn against us.
 Overtraining is a real thing and can happen to everyone, but there are ways to spot it and avoid making negative progress, especially with your heart rate, training, and recovery to avoid unwanted stress.

-Overtraining occurs when we do not allow ourselves enough recovery time in between training sessions (1).
+This occurs when we do not allow ourselves enough recovery time in between training sessions (1).
 While people preach about how exercise is so beneficial for your health, those of us who work out often and at high intensity, can actually be harmed by the heavy load of stress and strain we put on our bodies.
 Too much of anything can be harmful for our bodies and that includes exercise.
 While we may not want to admit it to ourselves, sometimes we tend to push our bodies to the limit, and then some with our training and stress.

 While many factors can contribute to overtraining, there are two main causes, which are actually quite simple.
-Too much exercise without enough recovery is a big reason why overtraining occurs (2).
-To push your body to the limit requires just as much recovery time to heal strained muscles and recharge those energy levels to safely and effectively hit the next workout just as hard.
-Not getting enough fuel by shorting ourselves of much needed vitamins and nutrients, or straight calories for that matter, can lead to overtraining as a result of your body taking from much needed energy stores to power a workout.
+Too much exercise without enough recovery is a big reason why this occurs (2).
+To push your body to the limit requires just as much recovery time to heal strained muscles and recharge those energy levels to safely and effectively hit the next day just as hard.
+Not getting enough fuel by shorting ourselves of much needed vitamins and nutrients, or straight calories for that matter, can lead to overtraining as a result of your body taking from much needed energy stores to power a session.
 Once those are depleted, your body looks elsewhere and often times places you do not want taken from during your training for athletes.

-Noticing the signs of overtraining is important to stopping the trend of repeated overtraining.
+Noticing the signs and symptoms of overdoing it is important to stopping the trend of repeated overtraining.
 Taking note on how to avoid overtraining is also key in developing a solid workout routine to ensure you never over train to stay on top of your game and avoid those negative symptoms.
-While no day is perfect, we can do our best to stay sharp when it comes to our health and our training.
+While no day is perfect, we can do our best to stay sharp when it comes to our health and our training for athletes through exercise.

 Signs Of Overtraining